-- (i) Employees who are designated by the Employer to perform first aid duties in accordance with WorkSafe BC regulations and who hold recognized and valid Level II Occupational First Aid Certification shall be paid a premium of fifty-five (55) cents per hour (sixty-eight (68) cents effective January 20, 2014) during the applicable period. - (ii) When WorkSafe BC regulations require an Occupational First Aid attendant at a facility, the Employer shall first seek volunteers from among all the employees at the facility including those outside the bargaining unit.
-If there are insufficient volunteers, the Employer in consultation with the Union may specify an employee or position as requiring the Occupational First Aid Certificate.
+(i) Employees who are designated by the Employer to perform first aid duties in accordance with WorkSafe BC regulations and who hold recognized and valid

+Level II Occupational First Aid Certification shall be paid a premium of eightyfive (85) cents per hour during the applicable period.

+- (ii) When WorkSafe BC regulations require an Occupational First Aid attendant at a facility, the Employer shall first seek volunteers from among all the employees at the facility including those outside the bargaining unit.
+If there are insufficient volunteers, the Employer in consultation with the Union may specify an employee or position as requiring the Occupational First Aid Certificate. - (iii) Course fees shall be paid by the Employer and the employee shall be granted the necessary time off work with pay to attend a recognized course and to write the examination. - (c) Graveyard Shift